 Preheat oven to 325 F. Line a baking sheet with parchment paper.
 Spread coconut in a thin, even layer on lined baking sheet.
 Bake coconut for about 3 – 5 minutes, until fragrant and edges are becoming golden brown.
 Remove from oven and set aside.
 Increase oven heat to 350 F. Rinse, dry, and finely zest the peel of the grapefruit.
 You should have about a heaping tablespoon of zest, loosely packed.
 Set zest aside; keep the zested grapefruit nearby for the glaze (see below).

-In a large bowl, whisk together the oil and sugar until even and pasty.
+In a large bowl, whisk together the oil and sugar until even.
 Sift the flour and salt over the sugar mixture, and stir until a crumbly dough forms.
 Add the scalding hot water and the vanilla.
-Mix until liquid is incorporated into dough.
+Mix for a few minutes, until liquid is incorporated into dough.
 Add the zest and 1/4 cup of the coconut (set aside the remainder of the 1/3 cup).
 Knead dough with hands until ingredients are equally dispersed and dough sticks together.

 Make little cookie spheres using two teaspoons dough a piece; they should each weigh 0.5 ounce or 15 grams.
 Place them on the parchment lined cookie sheet, firmly pressing tops down with the back of a spoon as you go along.
 To prevent the edges from cracking, brace sides of cookie with thumb and index finger while pressing with the other hand.
 This will create little round cookies about 1/3″ tall, with a roughly 1 and 1/3 inch diameter.
-Bake at 350 for about 15 minutes.
+Bake at 350 for about 15-17 minutes, until bottoms of cookies are toasty brown.
 Let cool on baking sheets, then transfer to wire racks.
+Cookies will come to their desired crisp consistency as they cool.

-To make the glaze, juice the grapefruit (half of it will likely yield enough juice).
+Once cookies are no longer warm, make the glaze: Juice the grapefruit (half of it will likely yield enough juice).
 Strain juice and measure out 1 tablespoon plus 2 teaspoons.
 Into a medium bowl, sift the powdered sugar.
 Whisk the juice in gradually, stirring well between additions: 1 tablespoon, then 1 teaspoon, then the second teaspoon if glaze doesn’t seem too thin already.
 It should be pourable but not water-like or clear.
 Whisk until smooth and even.

 Place the racks of cooled cookies over wax paper, parchment, or a large washable plate or board.
 Make sure cookies are spaced at least 1/4 inch apart from one another.
 Drizzle each cookie with about 1/2 teaspoon icing, pouring the spoonful directly over each cookie and letting it run off edges.
 If needed, scrape up the glaze from under the cookie rack and reuse.
 While glaze is still wet, sprinkle each cookie with a tiny pinch of the remaining toasted coconut.
 Let glaze dry completely before eating.